 In this case, this type of approach could be applied as aid to the DSS generation of new configuration files.
 Several solutions proposed could be gathered and applied a genetic algorithm to produce new better solutions performing combination and mutations operations.
-One aspect that might occur, is the generation of solutions that are not viable, representing a deficient set of that might occur, is the generation of solutions that are not viable, representing a deficient set of genes the maps a not possible solution.
+One aspect that might occur, is the generation of solutions that are not viable, representing a deficient set of genes the maps a not possible solution.